wp-plugins/fg-joomla-to-wordpress/readme.txt

 * Initial version: Import Joomla 1.5 sections, categories, posts and images

 == Upgrade Notice ==

+= 1.43.0 =
+FAQ updated
+Tested with WordPress 4.1

 = 1.42.0 =
 Tweak: Don't display the timeout field if the medias are skipped